winitzki/scall/tutorial/programming_dhall.md

 Concatenating an infinite stream (e.g., created by `Stream/repeat`) with another stream gives just the first stream.
-Concatenating a finite stream will start the second stream when the first one is finished:
+If the first stream is finite, the    second stream will start when the first one is finished:
 ```dhall
 let example1 = Stream/repeat Natural [ 1, 2, 3 ]  -- Repeat 1, 2, 3, 1, 2, 3, ...
 let example2 = Stream/fromList Natural [ 10, 20, 30 ]  -- A finite stream.